tjqadri101/DevilElevator/README.txt

 	Time spent: 25 hours 	// Edit

-    Note: Output is logged to a file called output.txt /******************
+    Note: Output is logged to a file called output.txt.
+Also note that our jar takes input from input.txt so please copy the contents of your external input files to input.txt before executing the jar

+/******************
  * Files submitted
  ******************/